Is Opendoor Worth It (And Does It Pay a Fair Price)?

 Our analysis of roughly 200 homes bought and sold by Opendoor between December 2022 and September 2024 showed that Opendoor sold properties for an average of 5.64% more than it originally paid, or roughly $23,000 per home.
 Factoring in Opendoor's 5% service fee, sellers paid an average premium of more than 10% for the convenience of selling to Opendoor.
 That's on top of repair deductions and closing costs.

-However, we also found evidence that Opendoor paid more than market value for certain homes.
+However, we also found evidence that the iBuyer paid more than market value for certain homes.
 Roughly 1 in 5 properties (22%) we analyzed sold for less than Opendoor's original purchase price — although, when looking specifically at homes bought and sold in 2024, that number dropped to 15%.

 Before deciding whether Opendoor's offer is worth it, we recommend having a realistic idea of your home's fair market value to compare with its offer.
-To get the most accurate home value estimate, connect with an experienced local realtor for a free home valuation report.
-There's no obligation to hire the realtor after receiving the report.
+For the most accurate home value estimate, connect with an experienced local realtor for a free home valuation report.
+After receiving the report, you are not obligated to hire the realtor.

 Average purchase price-to-resale price for recent Opendoor listings